ANTHR 439

 Learning Outcome

-1. Through this course students will develop a critique of both the overemphasis on macro-level 'structure' and 'culture' in mainstream anthropology, as well as the overly individualistic emphasis in psychology on micro-processes and the 'psyches' of individuals.
-Students will gain an appreciation for the extent to which 'mind' and 'culture' co-constitute one another in various dimensions of human experience.
+Through this course students will develop a critique of both the overemphasis on macro-level 'structure' and 'culture' in mainstream anthropology, as well as the overly individualistic emphasis in medical and psychology fields on micro-processes and the health and 'psyches' of individuals.
+Students will gain an appreciation for the extent to which 'body', 'mind' and 'culture' co-constitute one another in various dimensions of human experience.